What Is Chronic Pain?

 Chronic pain is conceptualised within a ‘Biopsychosocial Model’, which describes the complex interaction of psychological factors (such as mood and thoughts), biological factors (such as inflammation and posture) and social factors (such as social support and work environment).

-Chronic pain treatment at DMC Health & Wellness
+Chiropractic treatment for chronic pain at DMC Health & Wellness

 In addition, we educate our clients on the role of thoughts, feelings and behaviours when reacting to chronic pain to reduce the associated distress.